benashford/redis-async/README.md

 *** Got Some Data from LIST1
 ```

+##### Pub/sub

+Redis has a [publish/subscribe mechanism](http://redis.io/topics/pubsub).
+Once again the semantics for these commands differ from the default.
+Once subscribed to a (Redis) channel, the connection will contain multiple messages that are sent to that channel; therefore connections that are used for pub/sub need to be kept appart from those normally used.

+However there are similarities, a single connection can alter the channels that it is subscribed to, allowing a single connection to be used the library can route messages.

+`subscribe` and `psubscribe` each subscribe to one or more (Redis) channels, and returns a single (`core.async`) channel which will contain every message sent to those subscribed channels.

+`unsubscribe` and `punsubscribe` does the opposite and unsubscribed from the (Redis) channel, closing the (`core.async`) channel as it does so.

 ### Other client functions

 The convenience functions for dealing with channels follow the same naming convention as `core.async` namely using a single `!` for those which work in a `go` block, and a double `!!` for those outside of a `go` block.